KarlsruheMIS/red2pack/README.md

 ![reduce-and-transform](img/reduce-and-transform.svg "Red2pack: Apply maximum 2-packing set reductions and transform to maximum independent set problem")

 ## Description
+A 2-packing set for an undirected graph $G=(V,E)$ is a subset $\mS \subset V$ such that any two vertices $v_1,v_2 \in \mS$ have no common neighbors.
+Finding a 2-packing set of maximum cardinality is a NP-hard problem.
 This project provides a branch-and–reduce and heuristic solver for the maximum 2-packing set problem.
 They apply exhaustively novel maximum 2-packing set (M2S) data reductions in a preprocessing step and transform the kernel to an equivalent maximum independent set (MIS) problem instance.
 This is joint work between Jannick Borowitz, Ernestine Großmann, Christian Schulz, and Dominik Schweisgut.